ASLlohmann/Rccp_modelcomb/README.md

 # Rccp_modelcomb

-An Rccp version of hybridModel for large scale implementation
+An Rccp version of the cvts function from the forecastHybrid package for faster computation.

+by Alexandre Lohmann